Between all of the major life changes that I have experienced over the last 10 years, my Facebook account has remained somewhat of a constant.

 In general, social media is informal.
 Posting a fun video, like this G2 Crowd video that asks our employees which co-founder is their favorite, humanizes your brand in the eyes of your audience.

 And don’t forget about a key feature of social media – engaging with your audience.
 Post questions for your audience.
 Ask them about their favorite product of yours or to post a photo of them visiting your restaurant.
 Consumers, especially millennials, are growing exceedingly loyal to their favorite brands.
-Giving them the opportunity to engage, and then engaging right back, will build a relationship and earn their loyalty.
+Giving them the opportunity to engage, and then engaging right back, will build a relationship and earn their loyalty, a key to how to sell on Facebook.

 The best part about everything we listed above?
 It’s free!
 Not to mention, relatively simple.